dbtedman/postcss-prefixwrap/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/fa0627fb4cfdc2a6dd04/test_coverage)](https://codeclimate.com/github/dbtedman/postcss-prefixwrap/test_coverage)
 [![Known Vulnerabilities](https://snyk.io/test/github/dbtedman/postcss-prefixwrap/badge.svg)](https://snyk.io/test/github/dbtedman/postcss-prefixwrap)

-A [PostCSS](http://postcss.org) plugin that is used to wrap css styles with a css selector to constrain their affect on parent elements in a page.
+A [PostCSS](http://postcss.org) plugin which prepends a selector to CSS styles to constrain their effect on parent elements in a page.

 ## Where do I start?

-> These instructions are only for this plugin, see [PostCSS](http://postcss.org) website for framework information.
+> These instructions are only for this plugin.
+See the [PostCSS](http://postcss.org) website for framework information.

 1\.
 Install the plugin.